-Our Master of Public Administration MA course is a well-established and prestigious programme aimed at those who aspire to begin or enhance a public service or voluntary sector career in public services, non-for-profit sector, government agencies or social impact-focused private and social enterprise organisations.
+Our Master of Public Administration (MPA) MA course is a well-established and prestigious programme aimed at those who aspire to begin or enhance a public service or voluntary sector career in public services, non-for-profit sector, government agencies or social impact-focused private and social enterprise organisations.

 Apply for the course if you’re a graduate working in public services and want to develop expertise in policy analysis, service transformation and design, capacity strengthening, institutional development and general and strategic management of public organisations.
 If you're a manager (or want to become one), our course will help you learn how to understand, analyse and manage change, as well as plan, assist and monitor effective implementation in complex and uncertain political and institutional environments in your sector.

-You’ll undertake an intensive year of professional and academic development of the highest standard.
-This includes a work placement with an organisation from our wide network of public and voluntary sector employers.
+You'll undertake an intensive year of professional and academic development of the highest standard.
+This includes the option of a work placement with an organisation from our wide network of public and voluntary sector employers.

 The work placement module is a key feature of our course.
 You’ll have a choice between directly experiencing work within a relevant area of public service in a London-based organisation, or undertaking a research placement workng on relevant public sector research in partnership with one of the progamme's members of staff over a substantial period.